gardenofegan/northdearbornpantry-hugo/site/content/how-to-help/_index.md

 3  Choose North Dearborn Pantry, Inc. from the drop-down box toward the bottom of the page.

+**Coupons:**

-**Are you an extreme couponer?**     We would love to have you working for the Pantry.
-Donations accepted during regular business hours or drop off your coupons and our people will go to work.
+If you are an extreme couponer, we would love to have your help.
+Either shop with your coupons and drop off donations or drop off your coupons and we'll do the shopping!.
 We are a 501(3)c tax deductible charity, you will receive a receipt on request for your donations.

 **Organize a Food Drive!**

 Food drives play an important role in North Dearborn Pantry’s mission to alleviate hunger in our area.
 Schools, businesses, youth groups, service organizations, theater and arts groups, places of worship, neighborhood groups, and groups of friends and families have all conducted successful food drives to benefit people at risk of hunger, and so can you!

-**Tips for a Successful Food Drive** **Plan Ahead**
+**Tips for a Successful Food Drive**

+**Plan Ahead**

-* Get other people, particularly senior management, administrators, organization officers, *teachers, friends and/or neighbors committed to the drive.* Choose a theme or name for your drive (for example: “Tons of Tuna,” “Oodles of Noodles,” “Halloween Trick or Trunk”).
+* Get other people, particularly senior management, administrators, organization officers, *teachers, friends and/or neighbors committed to the drive.*

+  Choose a theme or name for your drive (for example: “Tons of Tuna,” “Oodles of Noodles,” “Halloween Trick or Trunk”).
 Set a goal for how many pounds of food, how many cans or the dollar amount you will collect.

 - - -